wemiibidun/tic_tac_toe_game/README.md

 ## Features
 The GUI of this project allows users to:
 * Play the tic tac toe game against the computer
-* User will be able to restart the game anytime they wish and also when a user wins
+* Restart the game anytime they wish and also when a user wins

 ## Link to Published Project